-The Westerly Land Trust welcomes school groups, summer camps, and scout troops to use our preserves as living laboratories.
+With the onset of the 2020 health crisis, the Westerly Land Trust sprang in to action to adapt to the needs of our community by creating Living Laboratories and downloadable lesson plans, both designed for smaller or family-led groups.
+But in times of normalcy, the Westerly Land Trust partners with schools, summer camps, and scout troops, welcoming larger groups onto our properties.
 Our preserves offer an array of ecosystems to explore, providing an excellent opportunity for students to study wildlife, habitats, geology, botany and connect with the natural world.
 WLT is currently working with several local schools to engage students in hands-on experiences aimed at instilling a deep understanding and appreciation for the environment.

 Westerly Land Trust currently partners with Chariho Regional Schools, Pine Point School, Westerly Public Schools, and St. Michael School throughout the school year.
 We are also excited to partner with like-minded organizations to offer joint programming in science education on both water and land.